RTEMS/rtems-docs/c_user/signal_manager.rst

 the ASR for the calling task is invalidated and all pending signals are cleared.
 Any signals sent to a task with an invalid ASR are discarded.
 The mode parameter specifies the execution mode for the ASR.
-This execution mode supersedes the task’s execution mode while the ASR is executing.
+This execution mode supersedes the task's execution mode while the ASR is executing.

 **NOTES:**